openforcefield/open-forcefield-tools/README.md

 ```
 Or something like that.

-* Previously, we used the concept of `Mixture` which was an object describing the system and how it was made.
+* Previously, we used the concept of `Mixture` which was an class describing the system and how it was made.
 Now, we use the concept of `Composition` which describes how it is made.

 #### Measurement methods